vglazer/vglazer.github.io/_posts/2018-09-02-blas-lapack.md

 ## TL;DR

 * If you are on a Mac, use vecLib
-* Otherwise, if you have an Intel CPU, use OpenBLAS or MTK
+* Otherwise, if you have an Intel CPU, use OpenBLAS or MKL
 * If you have an AMD CPU, use OpenBLAS or BLIS + libflame
 * For all other architectures such as ARM, use ATLAS
 * Avoid the reference BLAS implementation from Netlib